 Is alternative schooling permitted in South Africa?

-Yes, alternative schooling is permitted in South Africa.
+Yes, South African regulations permit alternative schooling.
 For our high school British international curriculum learners, the content we provide equips each learner with the knowledge and skills required to successfully complete their International GCSE, AS and A level external examinations.

 Is Wingu Academy accredited with Cambridge Assessment International Education (CAIE)?